 - Vegan White Bean Spread Rice Cakes (Easy And Healthy Snack Idea)

 Let me know in the comments: what do you think of cauliflower?
-Is it a ‘yay’ or a ‘nay’?
-If you give this recipe a try, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations!
+If you give this recipe a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations!

 Vegan Roasted Cauliflower With A Mild Peanut Dip